 A criminal case doesn’t come with only a loss of freedom.
 It can take your future from you, limiting your options and leaving you to deal with severe consequences.
 You need to protect your future and ensure your Tampa criminal charges will be dropped or reduced.

 Fortunately, that’s where a lawyer at Hersem Law can come in.
 We understand how confusing and scary a criminal trial can be, especially when it’s your word against an officer’s.
-That, however, is why you need help from a defense attorney.
+That, however, is why you need help from a defense lawyer.

-When you’re struggling with your case, reach out for a strategy session with a defense attorney from Hersem Law.
+When you’re struggling with your case, reach out for a strategy session with a defense lawyer from Hersem Law.
 We’ll review your case and talk about your options for a successful defense.
 If you’re dealing with a criminal case, don’t go it alone.